ToneXum/LPAF/Framework/Usage.md

 	tsd::Initialise();

 	// Create a window
-	const char* windowName = "Boring Box";
+	// If `tsd::CreateWindow()` succedes, you get a handle which with you can identify your window const char* windowName = "Boring Box";
-	tsd::CreateWindow(windowName, 1000, 500);
+	short handle = tsd::CreateWindow(windowName, 1000, 500);

-	// tsd::Running will return a boolean indicating whether the origin window is open or not
+	// `tsd::Running` will return a boolean indicating whether any window is open or while (tsd::Running())
-	// See chapter
-	while (tsd::Running())
 	{
 		// Logic loop goes here